techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-02_costManagement.md

 A free subscription features a set of services that are permanently free, and a specific quantity of services that are free for 12 months.

 #### Pay-as-you-go
 Pas-as-you-go is a payment model where you pay for the resources used during a billing cycle.
 This saves costs on unused resources but also allows one to cope with unexpected increases in demand by renting additional resources.
+For example, VM costs are priced on a per-hour basis but billed per minute of usage.
+Storage is priced separately.

 ## Opdracht